 It may seem like we’ve ruled out a lot of options, but there are still many products viable for dropshipping.

 Although you should avoid high-fashion clothing, most other clothing is ideal for dropshipping.
 Focus on unique items that don’t feature trademarked branding or logos.
 For instance, if you do a quick Google image search for “unique sweater,” most of the results would make great dropshipping products.

 The best products for dropshipping are ones that can be delivered quickly without incurring additional costs.
-In other words, mass-produced products that are inexpensive to ship.
+In other words, mass-produced products that are inexpensive to ship with WooCommerce.